mohamad-tohidi/texttools/texttools/batch/README.md

 # Batch

 ## Overview
-`SimpleBatchManager` is a lightweight Python utility that simplifies working with the [OpenAI Batch API](https://platform.openai.com/docs/guides/batch).
+`BatchManager` is a lightweight Python utility that simplifies working with the [OpenAI Batch API](https://platform.openai.com/docs/guides/batch).
 It allows you to:

 - Efficiently submit **large volumes of prompts** for processing.
 - Automatically manage **job state** (saving, resuming, clearing).